a-oka-z/rtti.js/README.md

  Basic Validators
 --------------------------------------------------------------------------------
-`rtti.js` offers some basic validators as default.
-These validators are there only for your convenience; again, it is not mandatory to use them as long as the functions you offer are following the `rtti.js`'s convention.
+**vanilla-schema-validator** offers some basic validators as default.
+These validators are there only for your convenience; again, it is not mandatory to use them as long as the functions you offer are following the **vanilla-schema-validator**'s convention.

 Available validators are: